message/iata/CH.md

 4. Passengers must:
 - provide the contact details electronically at <a href="https://swissplf.admin.ch/home">https://swissplf.admin.ch/home</a> ; or
 - complete the "Contact Tracing Card" form.
 The form is available at <a href="https://tinyurl.com/4ynves7d">https://tinyurl.com/4ynves7d</a> or on board.
-5. Passengers could be subject to quarantine for 10 days.
-A list of quarantine exemptions can be found at <a href="https://www.bag.admin.ch/bag/en/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/empfehlungen-fuer-reisende/quarantaene-einreisende.html">https://www.bag.admin.ch/bag/en/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/empfehlungen-fuer-reisende/quarantaene-einreisende.html</a>